mkhairul6/AlphaDocs/README.md

 #### Response:

 The url `http://<server>/masterpass` should be opened inside a WebView within the app with the injected JavaScript (Eg: see [here](https://facebook.github.io/react-native/docs/webview.html#injectedjavascript)) from the response.
-After the user pairs with MasterPass on the WebView, if the URL contains `pairingCancel` or `pairingFail`, then the pairing operation has not been completed and the app must navigate the user away from the WebView.
+After the user pairs with Masterpass on the WebView, if the URL contains `pairingCancel` or `pairingFail`, then the pairing operation has not been completed and the app must navigate the user away from the WebView.
 If the URL contains `pairingSuccess`, then the pairing has been completed successfully.

 <pre>
 {